HorizonRL/Assamble-War/README.md

 Assamble war is a 10th grade project that i did back then.
-This game runs on a dos emulator - DOSBOX with the Tasm libs.
+This game runs on a dos emulator - DOSBOX x86 with the tasm libs.
 Assemblee 8086.

 A demo: